rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 ![Using Google Maps to find a route and mode from home to Campus](lesson-images/google-maps-route.png)
 **Figure XX.** Using Google Maps to find a route and mode from home to Campus.

 Google Maps allows you to pick between alternative routes, as well as to drag the route to customize the route you really take.
-Feel free to adjust this a little bit, but don't worry to much about it.
+Feel free to adjust this a little bit, but don't worry too much about it.
 We'll be using another tool to do this later on.

-When you have highlighted your desired route in blue on the map, copy the enture URL from the address bar (highlight it, and select *Edit -> Copy* or *Cntr + C*).
+When you have highlighted your desired route in blue on the map, copy the entire URL from the address bar (highlight it, and select *Edit -> Copy* or *Cntr + C*).

 3. Next, go to a website named [Maps To GPX](https://mapstogpx.com/), a tool that, "accepts a link to pre-made Google Directions and converts them to a GPX file."
 This is perfect for us!